- KITCHEN & COOKING

 Love these!
 They hold (very strong) to the back of the driver & passenger seats.
-We also purchased some self-adhesive Velcro (amzn.to/2nI9e9o) so we can stick them on the side of our toilet-couch.
+We also purchased some self-adhesive Velcro (Buy from Amazon) so we can stick them on the side of our toilet-couch.

 Quick Fist Clamps

-We bought the 8 pieces kit and we’re using them everywhere!
-They’re perfect to hold heavier stuff without rattle sound, yes!
+We bought the 8 piece kit, and we’re using them everywhere!
+They’re perfect to hold heavier stuff without a rattling sound, yes!

 Rear Cargo Net